 Premium edges feature more elaborate, sophisticated designs that can surely help your new countertop command the attention of anyone in the room.
 Look through the selections below to see which one you like best.

-Double Quarter Round.
-A double quarter round edge features pencil round edges on both corners of your countertop, which gives the surface a thinner look.
-If you don’t like the full curviness of the full bullnose, the double quarter round might be a perfect choice for you.
+A double quarter-round edge features pencil round edges on both corners of your countertop, which gives the surface a thinner look.
+If you don’t like the full curviness of the full bullnose, the double quarter-round might be a perfect choice for you.

-Double Bevel.
 The double bevel features angled edges on both the top and lower edges of your quartz countertop.
-This creates a reflective surface that can catch light, which creates a bigger impact for your countertop.
+This creates a reflective surface that can catch the light, which creates a bigger impact on your countertop.

 Refresh your kitchen!

-We can offer many edge variants for your quartz countertop project.
+We can offer many edge options for your quartz countertop project.